HappySeaFox/sail/FAQ.md

 SAIL codecs (plugins) always try to support as much input pixel formats as possible.
 The list of pixel formats that can be read by SAIL is plugin-specific and is not publicly available.

-## What pixel formats SAIL is able to output after reading?
+## What pixel formats SAIL is able to output after reading an image file?

-The `SOURCE`, `BPP24-RGB`, and `BPP32-RGBA` output pixel formats are always supported.
+SAIL is always able to output the `SOURCE`, `BPP24-RGB`, and `BPP32-RGBA` pixel formats after reading.
 Some plugins may support even more output pixel formats.
 Use `sail_plugin_info_from_extension() -> plugin_info -> read_features -> output_pixel_formats` to determine the list of supported output pixel formats per plugin.